 When you arrive, you’ll be met on the walkway leading to the lobby by our greeters and asked to fill out a name badge.
 As you walk through our lobby, please feel free to pick up literature about us and Unitarian Universalism in general.
 You will see bulletin boards and newsletters announcing the latest happenings at UUCGN.
 You can find a preview of upcoming events in Weekly Highlights.
-As you enter the sanctuary to be seated, you will be offered an Order of Service and the UUCGN Weekly News insert, which lists the upcoming week’s events and longer range "Save The Date" notices.
+As you enter the sanctuary to be seated, you will be offered an Order of Service and the UUCGN Weekly News Blue Sheet insert, which lists the upcoming week’s events and longer range "Save The Date" notices.

 How many services do you offer?

-We will hold two Sunday morning services during season (November through April, at 10:00 am and 11:30 am).
+We will hold two Sunday morning services during season (November through April, at 10:00 am and 11:30 am), except as noted.

 What is a typical Sunday morning service like?

 The Sunday morning service lasts approximately 1 hour.
 In more detail:

 Starting June 2, a single worship service and religious exploration program for children and youths will begin at 10:00 am on Sunday mornings.
 This single schedule will last until the end of October and will be the only program offering during the summer ("off season") months.